vsergeev/gardend-lua/design.md

 ## System State Persistence

 At the end of each time step, the system state is serialized into a JSON object and inserted as a row into the SQLite database specified by the configuration variable `dbfile`.
-Look-ups into past system state made by processing blocks are made by fetching the row corresponding to the time index to look up and deserializing the JSON object into a system state table.
+Look-ups into past system state by processing blocks are made by fetching the row corresponding to the time index to look up and deserializing the JSON object stored there into a system state table.
 SQLite provides durable storage and efficient random access into past system state and JSON fulfills the need for serializing and deserializing the system state to/from storage.

 The SQLite database schema is:

 ```
 CREATE TABLE GardenState(timestamp INTEGER, state TEXT);
 ```